GovA11y/rabbitmq/README.md

 [![🏗️📤 Build and publish 🐳 images](https://github.com/EqualifyApp/a11y-rabbit/actions/workflows/containerize.yml/badge.svg)](https://github.com/EqualifyApp/a11y-rabbit/actions/workflows/containerize.yml)

 A11yRabbit is a pre-configured Docker image that provides RabbitMQ server for the EqualifyApp.
-This documentation explains how to use A11yRabbit and how to manage its queues, ports, volumes, and accounts.